australia outback

 With Australia's vast dimensions, you can imagine that it is hard to pick a season that has ideal weather in each and every corner of the country.
 It often depends on the activities you're planning for your holiday trip.

-One fact is for certain, Australia's weather is much dryer than in any other country of the world.
+One fact is for certain, Australia's climate is much dryer than in any other country of the world.
 Rainfall is rather unpredictable in most parts of the continent, except for the northern regions which are under influence of the tropical monsoons.

-The central desert regions
+Climate of the central desert regions

-The central and southern parts of Western Australia, the southern Northern Territory, the central and northern parts of South Australia, as well as the far west of Queensland and New South Wales belong to Australia's dry and desert regions.
+The central and southern parts of Western Australia, the southern Northern Territory, the central and northern parts of South Australia, as well as the far west of Queensland New South Wales belong to Australia's dry and desert regions.

 Anyway, the central parts of Australia have hot summers with temperatures of 40°C and more during the day, while the average day time temps in winter are around 20°C. At night temperatures vary from 20°C in summer to freezing zero in winter.
 Clear blue skies and low humidity make the hot days tolerable.